 5. What do my dues cover and does anyone get paid at the association?

-Your membership allows HRLA to have a voice in speaking with Eagle Creek Energy and FERC [Federal Energy Regulatory Commission].
+Your membership allows HRLA to have a voice in speaking with Eagle Creek RE and FERC [Federal Energy Regulatory Commission].
 The HRLA membership is only $25.00 per calendar year, $60.00 for three years, or $500.00 for a Lifetime Membership.

 Your financial support is needed, as it pays for the association’s expenses including the maintenance of the membership website, the post office box, printing and mailing of the annual newsletter, as well as the soon-to-be-installed safety and navigational aids maintenance fees.